The Dog Brain: CBD as a Neuroprotectant

 Due to the interaction among CB1 and CB2 receptors in neurodegenerative ailments, CBD may reduce inflammatory responses in neurodegenerative conditions.
 The way CBD interacts with CB2 receptors is one of the pathways found for CBD to serve as a neuroprotectant.

-Research in both animal and human studies have indicated numerous therapeutic benefits for brain function and brain protection due to direct effects on the endocannabinoid system and influence on endogenous cannabinoids.
+Research in both animals and humans has indicated numerous therapeutic benefits for brain function and brain protection due to direct effects on the endocannabinoid system and influence on endogenous cannabinoids.
 According to researchers, CBD shows promise as an anxiolytic, neuroprotective anti-inflammatory, antidepressant, and immunomodulator.

 Traumatic brain injuries have also been under investigation in regard to CBD.
 Studies support the role of cannabinoids (CBD) and the interaction with endocannabinoid receptors, CB1 and CB2, in repair mechanisms.
 Studies in animals have shown administration of CBD post-injury reduces short-term brain damage by improving activity in the brain, reducing swelling, and preventing/shortening seizures.
 These are thought to be improved due to CBD’s ability to produce increased levels of anandamide (an endogenous endocannabinoid– found in a mammal’s endocannabinoid system).